 For guests traveling from the US please see: https://ie.usembassy.gov/covid-19-information/ and https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories/ireland-travel-advisory.html for current advice.

 Your passport should be valid for at least three months beyond the period of stay.
+It is advised to have at least one blank page.
 Please be sure to fill out the "Emergency Next of Kin" section in your passport.

 Currently, U.S., Canadian, Australian and European citizens may enter the Republic of Ireland for tourist purposes without a visa.
 All other nationalities must check the visa entry requirements before your departure.